blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

       // Songs
       {
         "entityId": 412,
+        "properties": {
           "name": "Rocket Man",
           ...
+        }
       },
       {
         "entityId": 413,
+        "properties": {
           "name": "Du Hast",
           ...
+        }
       },
       {
         "entityId": 414,
+        "properties": {
           "name": "Valley of the Shadows",
           ...
+        }
       },
       // Playlist
       {
         "entityId": 415,
+        "properties": {
           "name": "Favorite Songs",
-        "contains": [412, 414, 413] // referring to the song entity IDs, ordering is intentional and stable ...
+          "contains": [412, 414, 413], // referring to the song entity IDs, ordering is intentional and stable ...
+        }
       }
     ]
     ```

   **Example 2**

   The `Page` Entity Type could contain some Property Types, a `Written By` link, and an _ordered_ list of `Contains` links

   - Sample (simplified) data